Sheriff: 2 admitted ordering Wisconsin ballots for others

 MADISON, Wis.
 (AP) — Two people in Wisconsin who believe false claims that the 2020 election was marred by widespread fraud admitted they broke state election law by requesting absentee ballots for others in an attempt to underscore vulnerabilities in the state’s voter website, according to a local sheriff.

-Racine County Sheriff Scott Schmaling issued a statement Thursday saying that two people contacted his office saying they believe the state’s My Vote Wisconsin website, which facilitates absentee ballot requests, is vulnerable to fraud.
+Racine County Sheriff Christopher Schmaling issued a statement Thursday saying that two people contacted his office saying they believe the state’s My Vote Wisconsin website, which facilitates absentee ballot requests, is vulnerable to fraud.
 Schmaling, a Republican who has accused state officials of violating election laws, did not release the two people’s names.

 Neither has been charged, and he gave no indication that they were under investigation, instead using the cases to attack the state Elections Commission.

-However, one man, first identified by the Wisconsin State Journal as Harry Wait, president of local advocacy group HOT Government that promotes honest, open and transparent government, acknowledged to The Associated Press that he ordered 10 ballots for people, including Assembly Speaker Robin Vos and Racine Mayor Cory Mason.
+The other person, a man first identified by the Wisconsin State Journal as Harry Wait, president of local advocacy group HOT Government that promotes honest, open and transparent government, acknowledged to The Associated Press that he ordered 10 ballots for people, including Assembly Speaker Robin Vos and Racine Mayor Cory Mason.
 Wait said he asked that the ballots be sent to his home.

 “It’s something I’m doing for the greater good of the community,” he said.
 “If (the website) is vulnerable to a person like me who’s technically challenged, someone who’s even better could be harvesting ballots (at a rate of) 20 to 30 an hour.”

-Note: This story has been updated to correct the sheriff’s first name to Christopher.